-- Colgate’s Financing activities have been pretty stable for the years of 2015, 2014 and 2013.
+- Colgate’s Financing activities have been pretty stable for 2015, 2014, and 2013.

-- Colgate principal repayment on debt was -9,181 million in 2015 and its issuances stood at $9,602 million
+- Colgate’s principal repayment on debt was -9,181 million in 2015, and its issuances stood at $9,602 million.

-Cash Flow Analysis Example – IronMount vs BronzeMetal
+Cash Flow Analysis Example – IronMount vs. BronzeMetal

-Let go back to the earlier cash flow analysis example that we started with – IronMount Corp and BronzeMetal Corp had identical cash positions at the beginning and end of 2007.
+Let’s go back to the earlier cash flow analysis example that we started with – IronMount Corp and BronzeMetal Corp had identical cash positions at the beginning and end of 2007.
 Each company also reported a net income of $225,000 for 2007.

-- On the other hand, when we look at BronzeMetal, we note that its cash flow from operations are strong at $374,250 and seems to be doing great in its business.
+- On the other hand, when we look at BronzeMetal, we note that its cash flow from operations is strong at $374,250 and seems to be doing great in its business.
 They are not relying on the one-time sale of equipment to generate cash flows.

 Cash Flow Analysis Example – Alphabet (Google)

-- Cash Flow from Financing Activities – Cash Flow from Financing is driven by proceeds from the issuance of debt, debt repayments, repurchases of capital stock and net payments related to stock-based award activities.
-Google’s Cash Flows from Financing activities are decreasing each year due to increase in shares repurchased.
-In 2016, Google repurchased shares worth $3.304 billion as compared to $2.422 billion in 2015.
+- Cash Flow from Financing Activities – Cash Flow from Financing is driven by proceeds from the issuance of debt, debt repayments, repurchases of capital stockCapital StockThe capital stock is the total amount of share capital (including equity capital and preference capital) that has been issued by a company.
+It is a way of raising funds by the company to meet its various business goals., and net payments related to stock-based award activitiesStock-based Award ActivitiesStock-based compensation also called share-based compensation refers to the rewards given by the company to its employees by way of giving them the equity ownership rights in the company with the motive of aligning the interest of the management, shareholders and the employees of the company..
+Google’s Cash Flows from Financing activities are decreasing each year due to increased shares repurchased.
+In 2016, Google repurchased shares worth $3.304 billion compared to $2.422 billion in 2015.

-Cash Flow Statement Analysis Example – Amazon
+Cash Flow Analysis Example – Amazon

-- Cash Flow from Investing – Cash Flow from Investment for Amazon comes from cash capital expenditures, including leasehold improvements, internal-use software and website development costs, cash outlays for acquisitions, investments in other companies and intellectual property rights, and purchases, sales, and maturities of marketable securities.
-Cash Flow from Investing was -$9.9 billion in 2016 as compared to -6.5 billion in 2015.
+- Cash Flow from Investing – Cash Flow from Investment for Amazon comes from cash capital expenditures, including leaseholdLeaseholdA leasehold arrangement is one in which the property owner, also known as the landlord, leases out his property to another party for a fixed period of time.
+A lease agreement is a legal agreement between a person who takes a lease on a property (lessee) and the landlord (lessor). improvements, internal-use software and website development costs, cash outlays for acquisitions, investments in other companies and intellectual property rights, and purchases, sales, and maturities of marketable securities.
+Cash Flow from Investing was -$9.9 billion in 2016 compared to -6.5 billion in 2015.

 - Cash Flow from Financing Activities – Amazon’s Cash Flow from Financing activities comes from cash outflows resulting from the Principal repayment of long-term debt and obligations related to capital and financial leases.
 Amazon’s cash flow from Financing Activities was -$2.91 billion in 2016 and -$3.76 billion in 2015.